Skip to content

 Central African travel money

-Prepare for your Central Africa adventure with some valuable information about cash and card payments.
+Prepare for your Central African adventure with some valuable information about cash and card payments.

-The following countries use the Central African CFA franc (XAF):
+These are the six countries that use the Central African CFA francs.

 • Cameroon